 The Bau Gold Field corridor is located 30km - 40km from Kuching, the capital city of the State of Sarawak, Malaysia, at the western end of an arcuate metalliferous belt extending through the island of Borneo.
 In Kalimantan, the Indonesian jurisdiction portion of Borneo, this belt is associated with significant gold mining, including Kelian (7 Moz) and Mt Muro (3 Moz).
 The Bau Gold Field is defined by a gold mineralisation system covering approximately an 8km x 15km corridor, centred on the township of Bau (Figure 7).
-Within this corridor Besra has identified classified JORC (2012) Resources of Measured 3.4 Mt @ 1.5g/t Au for 166.9koz, Indicated 16.4 Mt @ 1.57g/t Au for 824.8 koz and Inferred 47.9 Mt @ 1.29 g/t Au for 1,989 koz, across a number of discrete deposits.
-In addition to the JORC-2012 Mineral Resource, the project has a global Exploration Target of between 4.89 and 9.27m ounces of gold @ 1.7-2.5 g/t Au2 (on a 100% basis).
+Within this corridor Besra has identified classified JORC (2012) Resources of Measured 3.4 Mt @ 1.5g/t Au for 166.9koz, Indicated 16.4 Mt @ 1.57g/t Au for 824.8 koz and Inferred 47.9 Mt @ 1.29 g/t Au for 1,989 koz, across a number of discrete deposits (refer to the Company's Prospectus dated 8 July 2021 - Section 3.11).
+In addition to the JORC-2012 Mineral Resource, the project has a global Exploration Target of between 4.89 and 9.27m ounces of gold @ 1.7-2.5 g/t Au (on a 100% basis).
+The potential quantity and grade of an Exploration Target is conceptual in nature, there has been insufficient exploration to determine a Mineral Resource and there is no certainty that further exploration work will result in the determination of Mineral Resources or that the production target itself will be realised.